Cost of LPN Programs & Schools

 Grants

-The most well-known grant and one that many students receive is the Federal Pell Grant.
+The most well-known grant many students receive is the Federal Pell Grant.
 Currently, the federal Pell Grant amount is based on financial need, cost of education, enrollment status (full or part-time), and how long the student plans to attend school.
 As with most other financial aid options, there are several methods the money may be handled.
 Usually, schools receive grant money and apply it directly to costs, then pay the student the remainder if there is one.

 Loans

 A loan is a sum of money that is borrowed.
 The borrower must pay this money back, plus any interest accrued.
 Interest may be fixed or variable depending on the loan and who loans the money.
-There are two main types of loans available to students: federal student loans and private student loans.
+Two main types of loans are available to students: federal student loans and private student loans.
 Federal student loans are funded and sometimes subsidized by the federal government.
 Private student loans are given by banks, credit unions, educational institutions, or certain state or local agencies.
 There are several differences between these two types of loans.
 Private loans often have higher interest rates and are unlikely to be subsidized.
 For most students, it makes more sense to obtain federal student loans if possible.
 These loans have fixed interest rates that are lower than other private loans.
 With federal student loans, it is not necessary to make payments while in school.

 Many qualify for subsidized loans in which the government pays for the interest on a loan while enrolled at least part-time in school.
 Unsubsidized federal student loans keep track of interest while the student is in school.
 Then, before the repayment period starts, the accrued interest is added to the original loan amount.
 The borrower is now responsible for this new principal amount plus interest.
 This is called capitalizing interest.

 There are limits to the amount of federal student loans you can borrow.
-This generally goes up each academic year and is also higher for independent students, as opposed to those who are dependent status.
-Federal student loans are a form of financial aid that is available directly to the student.
+This generally goes up each academic year and is also higher for independent students, as opposed to those with dependent status.
+Federal student loans are a form of financial aid available directly to the student.
 Although the money must be paid back, along with some interest, education is a valuable investment.
 Student loans help many to bridge the gap and be able to afford education.
 Complete a FAFSA form to determine your eligibility.

 federal student aid